bepaald/signalbackup-tools/README.md

 - `--allhtmlpages` Enables all of the above options, plus `--themeswitching`.
 Any specific option can be excluded by adding `--no-(option)` after this option on the command line.
 - `--includereceipts` Adds available information from read/delivery receipts to outgoing messages as a popup when hovering the checkmarks.
 Be aware this has the potential to significantly slow down page loading for larger conversations.
 In this case it is recommended to also use the `--split [N]` option to limit the page size.
 - `--originalfilenames` By default, this tool uses a custom naming scheme for message attachments when exporting to HTML.
 With this option, the original filenames are used (if available).
 This option can not be used together with `--append`, and will only work with an empty output directory (or with `--overwrite`).
+- `--chatfolders` Generates a page for each chat folder in the input file.
+This option may interact poorly with the `--limittodates` and `--limittothreads` options.

 > [!NOTE]
 > A big thanks to [Gertjan van der Burg](https://github.com/GjjvdBurg)!
 While HTML export was always a planned feature of this program, it would not have happened this quickly without his project [signal2html](https://github.com/GjjvdBurg/signal2html).
 The HTML this function generates is modified from the template from his original project.